Discrete defect plasticity and implications for dissipation: Discrete STZ plasticity

 where $\delta_{ij}$ is the Kronecker delta.

 The dissipation rate in inclusion $K$ can now be written as

 and the total dissipation rate is

 Non-negative $\dot{\cal D}$ does not require each $\dot{\cal D}^K$ to be non-negative.
-Also, the local dissipation rate is zero for any subvolume that does not include a transforming inclusion.
-Hence, if one $\dot{\cal D}^K$ is negative, the dissipation rate in a subvolume including only that inclusion is negative.
+If one $\dot{\cal D}^K$ is negative, the dissipation rate in a sub-volume including only that inclusion is negative so that the Coleman-Noll postulate \citep{CN64} is then not satisfied.